idvorkin/idvorkin.github.io/_d/operating-manual-2.md

 ## Morning Routine

 At my best, I roll out of bed either when my eyes open or at 5am, whatever comes first.
+Then I sit in front of my [mood lamp](https://www.amazon.com/gp/product/B00PCN4UVU/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) and drink my cold brew nitro coffee

-I also love getting my morning hug from my kids, but now that Zach's older (9), I'm down to just getting the hugs from Amelia - who is 5.
+_Ah when the kids where younger - I also love getting my morning hug from my kids, but now that Zach's older (9), I'm down to just getting the hugs from Amelia - who is 5._

 ### Weekend morning routine